nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 .. note::
     The background DFU mode requires two application slots in the flash memory.
     For this reason, the feature is not available for devices with smaller flash size, because the size of the flash memory required is essentially doubled.
-    The devices with smaller flash size can use either :ref:`nrf_desktop_bootloader_serial_dfu` or MCUBoot bootloader with the secondary image partition located on an external flash.
+    The devices with smaller flash size can use either :ref:`nrf_desktop_bootloader_serial_dfu` or MCUboot bootloader with the secondary image partition located on an external flash.

 The background firmware upgrade can also be performed over the Simple Management Protocol (SMP).
 For more detailed information about the DFU over SMP, read the :ref:`nrf_desktop_smp` documentation.